 Envelope: The SAIC report derives most of its envelope-related savings from window replacement and roof insulation, assuming that only 1% of campus energy can be saved by weatherization.
 The report did not consider changes such as entry-way retrofits to reduce heat loss during entry and exit or improvements in insulation in areas besides roofs.
 Additionally, the report made no estimation of chilled water savings due to either weatherization or wall insulation, or any potential savings from decreasing heat gain through roofs due to improved reflectivity or vegetative roofs.
-We believe that improvements to building envelope, weatherization, improving insulation levels in roofs and other areas and tightening building infiltration and exfiltration would offer a 5% reduction in campus energy use.
-Our target for envelopes is 5%.
+We believe that improvements to building envelope, weatherization, improving insulation levels in roofs and other areas and tightening building infiltration and exfiltration would offer a 1% reduction in campus energy use.
+Our target for envelopes is 1%.

 Building (Retro) Commissioning: Commissioning for existing buildings (sometimes referred to as retro-commissioning) is a systematic process for investigating, analyzing, and optimizing the performance of building systems by improving their operation and maintenance to ensure their continued performance over time.
 This process helps make the building systems perform interactively to meet current facility requirements.
 The campus retro-commissioning (RCx) teams have found a 29% average reduction in energy use and emissions for the 14 existing buildings (2,347,170 sqft) they have examined.
 This success rate shows that there is enormous potential for this reduction strategy.
 Campus retro-commissioning activities have included: repairing and recalibrating sensors, valves and dampers, upgrading control systems, demand control ventilation, and implementing scheduling for air handling units among others.
-The current RCx program is limited due to the lack of sufficiently trained and available staff both to analyze and to make the improvements identified by (2 current) RCx teams.
-The campus should hire additional staff or contractors to support the RCx efforts, and then seek to add a third team in the near future.
+The current RCx program is being augmented by several ESCO contractors.
 A plan to revisit every building on a 5-8 year basis should also be instituted in order to maintain these savings.
-A direct-digital control command center to monitor temperature control and alarms to determine when systems fail or inappropriate temperature settings are being utilized would also help maintain these savings and generally identify inefficiencies more quickly than RCx.
-This strategy should be utilized in conjunction with the existing RCx effort.
-Based on the campus RCx program performance to date, we believe that savings proposed by SAIC for this section can be safely doubled.
-Our new target for RCx is 19%.
+A direct-digital control command center to monitor temperature control and alarms to determine when systems fail or inappropriate temperature settings are being utilized will be constructed by the end of CY2012.
+Based on the campus RCx program performance to date, we believe that savings proposed by SAIC for this section can be increased.
+Our new target for RCx is 12%.